 Mr Hector Mackenzie Gordon

-Mr Gordon has over 40 years experience in the petroleum industry, in Australia and southeast Asia.
-Mr Gordon was previously Managing Director of Somerton Energy.
-Previously he was an Executive Director with Beach Energy Limited where he served for more than 16 years.
-Mr Gordon held a number of roles including Exploration Manager, Chief Operating Officer and, ultimately, Chief Executive Officer.
-He is the Chairman of the Risk and Sustainability Committee.
+Mr Gordon is a geologist with over 40 years experience in the upstream petroleum industry, primarily in Australia and southeast Asia.
+He joined Cooper Energy in 2012, initially as an Executive Director - Exploration & Production and subsequently moved to his position as Non-Executive Director in 2017.
+Mr Gordon was previously Managing Director of Somerton Energy until it was acquired by Cooper Energy in 2012.
+Previously he was an Executive Director with Beach Energy Limited where he was employed for more than 16 years.
+In this time Beach Energy experienced significant growth and Mr Gordon held a number of roles including Exploration Manager, Chief Operating Officer and, ultimately, Chief Executive Officer.
+Mr Gordon is the Chairman of the Risk & Sustainability Committee and a member of the Audit Committee.
+Mr Gordon is the Chairman of the Risk & Sustainability Committee.

 |Mr David Maxwell||Managing Director||Oct 2011||